-Additionally, DTCC sets parameters of acceptable conduct which includes, but is not limited to, fraud prevention.
+Additionally, DTCC sets parameters of acceptable conduct that includes, but is not limited to, fraud prevention.

 The New Initiatives Office ("NIO") oversees the initiative governance.
-Part of the governance process includes risk assessment, which includes operational risk, by subject matter experts and informs decision making.
+Part of the governance process involves an assessment of various risks, including operational risk, by subject matter experts and informs decision making.